Attorney who helps victims of ride-sharing crashes discusses liability and insurance coverage when an Uber driver causes an accident

 Who benefits from liability coverage after an at-fault Uber accident?

-If an Uber driver causes an accident then the people who were injured as a result of the accident benefit from the liability coverage that Uber vehicles are required to have.
+If an Uber driver causes an accident then the people who were injured as a result of the crash benefit from the liability coverage that Uber vehicles are required to have.

 This could include: Uber passengers; drivers and passengers of other vehicles involved in the accident; bicyclists, pedestrians and motorcyclists who are injured in the accident.